The Kodaira dimension of the moduli space of Prym varieties

 The strata $\cU_{g, i}$ have been considered before for $i=0, 1$, in connection with the Prym-Torelli problem.
 Unlike the classical Torelli problem, the Prym-Torelli problem is a subtle question: Donagi's tetragonal construction shows that $\mathcal{P}_g$ fails to be injective over points $[C, \eta]\in \pi^{-1}(\cM_{g, 4}^1)$ where the curve $C$ is tetragonal (cf. \cite{D2}).
 The locus $\cU_{g, 0}$ consists of those points $[C, \eta]\in \cR_g$ where the differential is not injective and thus the \emph{infinitesimal Prym-Torelli theorem} fails.
 It is known that $(d\mathcal{P}_g)_{[C, \eta]}$ is generically injective for $g\geq 6$ (cf. \cite{B}, or \cite{De} Corollaire 2.3), that is, $\cU_{g, 0}$ is a proper subvariety of $\cR_g$.
 In particular, for $g=6$ the locus $\cU_{6, 0}$ is a divisor of $\cR_6$, which gives another proof of Conjecture \ref{prymgreen} for $i=0$.

 Debarre proved that $\cU_{g, 1}$ is a proper subvariety of $\cR_g$ for $g\geq 9$ (cf. \cite{De} Th\'eoreme 2.2).
 This immediately implies that for $g\geq 9$ the Prym map $\mathcal{P}_g$ is generically injective, hence the \emph{Prym-Torelli theorem} holds generically.
-Debarre's proof unfortunately does not cover the interesting case $g=8$, when $\cU_{8, 1}\subset \cR_{8}$ is an effective divisor (cf. \cite{F4}).
+Debarre's proof unfortunately does not cover the interesting case $g=8$.

 The proof of Theorem \ref{gentype} is finished in Section 4, using in an essential way results from \cite{F3}: We set $g':=1+\frac{g-1}{g}{2g\choose g-1}$ and then we consider the rational map which associates to a curve one of its Brill-Noether loci